knromaric/Algorithms-and-Data-Structure-in-python/README.md

 ### Linked List Nth to Last Node

 Write a function that takes a head node and an integer value n and then returns the nth to last node in the linked list.

+### Reverse a String Using Recursion

+Write a function that reverse a string using Recursion.